- What is link building?

 This is your choice.
 Some clients want a mixture of byline and ghostwritten article (which of course you can attach your name or one of your employees’ names to it).
 Some want them all ghostwritten; others want them all with bylines.
 Its entirely up to you.
 Content Coup will request your permission to list you as a client if all work is ghostwritten and will request a LinkedIn recommendation.

 12. How can I learn more about Brian A. Wilkins?

-Here is Brian’s LinkedIn page, along with his Contently page and ClearVoice profile with more content samples.
+Here is Brian’s Contently page and ClearVoice profile with more content samples.
 Brian started his career in broadcast journalism in the 1990s and moved into content marketing in the late 2000s.
 He has worked for some of the top content marketing firms in the country, including ClearVoice and Vertical Measures.
 Brian is the textbook definition of a minimalist.
 He lives on a remote farm in Colorado that is solar and wind-powered.
 He enjoys fishing, bowling, football, fitness and traveling.
 When he’s not on the farm, he’s traversing the country in his RV or campervan, both of which have home offices also powered by solar and wind energy.
-His favorite places to write are the beaches of southern California and the high mountains of Wyoming.
-Brian is an early adopter of Bitcoin and is enjoying life as a result.
+His favorite places to write are the beaches of southern California and the high mountains of Wyoming and Colorado.